IsaacHair/map25.2/readme.txt

 	-stuck in an infinite loop (like just doing genpred16 constantly while resetting) -instruction address goes to 0xffff (could also be the programmer's fault, or you could have been cancerous and actually used the 0xff80 page).

+Should probably focus on cleaning up everything and making the algorithms cleaner, faster, smaller, and more reliable.